chisumo2016/docker-kubernetes/DOCKER INTRODUCTION.md

 ## IMAGES
     - What is an image ?
         - is the snapshot of a container
+        - Like blueprints for containers
+             - Runtime environment
+             - Application code
+             - Any dependencies
+              - Extra configuration (eg environment variables)
+              - Commands
         - is a template for creating a  environment of your choice eg databse , web application ,app does processing
         - container is made from image
         - Has everything that you need to run your application
+        - Read only
+        - Images are made up from several layers
         - OS , software , App Code
         NB:Container is running  instance of an Image IMAGE -> RUN -> CONTAINER